 - Northeastern Society of Orthodontists

 - Dartmouth Medical School, instructor in surgery (orthodontics)

 - Children’s Hospital at Dartmouth (CHAD), craniofacial anomalies team

 - Mary Hitchcock Memorial Hospital, affiliated medical consulting staff, Department of Surgery

 Outside the Office

-My wife Noel, who is also our office manager, and I have lived in the Upper Valley since 1970.
+My wife Noel served three terms in the Vermont Legislature.
+She is our Office Manager.
+We have lived in the Upper Valley since 1970.
 We love to travel to the Southwest, to visit archaeological sites and study Native American history and art.
-Historic preservation and architecture have been long-term interests of mine.
-I like fly fishing, and am also an eager reader.
-I enjoy cars, both antique and modern, and model trains.
+Architecture and Historic preservation have been long-term interests of mine.
+I like fly fishing at the Meccawe Trout Club, and am also an eager reader.
+I enjoy electric and classic cars and antique model trains.